Independence Day (Malta)

 Independence Day (Jum l-Indipendenza) is one of the five national holidays in Malta.
 It celebrates the day the country gained independence from the United Kingdom on 21 September 1964.
 Throughout its existence, Malta had a long and complex history which resulted in the island being ruled by a plethora of foreign rulers.
 Such rulers include the likes of the “Phoenicians, Romans, Greeks, Arabs, Normans, Sicilians, Swabians, Aragonese, Hospitallers, French, and British”.
-Malta's final ruler, Britain, granted Malta self-governance after Malta's brave resistance to the Axis powers and loyalty to Britain during World War II, which did allow for the movement for independence to grow more in popularity.
+Malta's final ruler, Britain, granted Malta self-governance after Malta's resistance to the Axis powers and loyalty to Britain during World War II, which did allow for the movement for independence to grow more in popularity.
 Malta attained independence from the British Empire and joined the Commonwealth of Nations in 1964 and declared itself a republic a decade later, known as Republic Day.